Circular House

 • 1 person was in charge of energy renovation and mobilizing CEE and Maprimerenov aid;

-• 1 person was in charge of the circular economy lot (collection of needs, adaptability, sourcing, delivery, storage, renovation);
+• 1 person was in charge of the circular economy lot (collection of needs, adaptability, sourcing, delivery, storage, renovation).

-We are therefore probably the only individuals to participate in the "Green Solutions Awards" who have carried out a renovation project from A to Z bringing together the parameters of circular economy, energy and environmental performance!
+We are thus probably the only individuals to participate in the Green Solutions Awards, having carried out a renovation project from A to Z bringing together the parameters of circular economy, energy and environmental performance!

 Building users opinion

 The house withstood the summer heat waves very well.
+When outside the temperatures reached 35°C/38°C, inside it was 27°C maximum.

 If you had to do it again?